irahulyadav/tic-tac-toe-game/README.md

 #Flavor :
 -------------
-1. DEBUG : for test version
+1. debug : for test version
 2. Release : for release version